allcloud-io/clisso/README.md

 Clisso supports **macOS**, **Linux** and **Windows**.

-### Install using Homebrew
+### Installing Using Homebrew

-To install using Homebrew run the following commands:
+To install Clisso using Homebrew, run the following commands:

     brew tap allcloud-io/tools
     brew install allcloud-io/tools/clisso

-To update just run:
+To update Clisso to the latest release, run the following command:

     brew upgrade allcloud-io/tools/clisso

-### Building from Source
+### Building From Source

 Clisso uses [dep][5] for dependency management.
 You will need it to install dependencies.
 You will also need **Go** to compile the code, and **Git** which is used by `go get`.